Jaweki/promtopia-nextjs_tutorial/README.md

 ### Continued development

-To this point, there is no-more futher planned development in schedule, however if any developer of user of the app has a request, they can reach me at [my website - portfolio.jaweki.com](https://portfolio.jaweki.com).
+To this point, there is no-more futher planned development in schedule, however if any developer or user of the app has a request, they can reach me at [my website - portfolio.jaweki.com](https://portfolio.jaweki.com).

 ### Useful rescources